Proposing a project – Solidarity Committee

 Before applying, please read the complete procedure and contact us to make sure your project is eligible.

 Depending on the nature of the program and the project organizer, applications must be filed according to the timetable below.
-Please note that medical-social programs (homecare, day centers, aid in long-term senior care facilities) and social contact programs have different closing dates.
+Please note that international projects have different closing dates.

 Incomplete applications will not be processed.